Fast Lane (Six Flags): History

 Fright Lane, a Halloween version of Fast Lane, is also available during the fall season at Cedar Fair parks.
 In 2013, Canada's Wonderland, Carowinds, Cedar Point, Kings Dominion, and Kings Island introduced an upgraded tier called Fast Lane Plus, which adds a few additional rides not available to the standard Fast Lane tier.
 Dorney Park and Worlds of Fun followed suit in 2014, introducing Fast Lane Plus for water park attractions at Wildwater Kingdom and Oceans of Fun.

-In 2017, Michigan's Adventure launched a season pass add on which allowed users to receive a fast lane wristband every time they visit.
+In 2017, Michigan's Adventure launched a season pass add on which allowed users to receive a Fast Lane wristband every time they visit.
 This was later expanded to the other Cedar Fair parks in 2018 and 2019.
 Some parks in the Cedar Fair chain also offer Fast Lane during the Christmas season, often featuring a smaller number of rides due to limited ride operation.

+The Fast Lane line to X-Flight in Six Flags Great America, a legacy Six Flags park.
+Legacy Six Flags parks replaced The Flash Pass with Fast Lane in 2026.

-Following the 2024 merger between Six Flags and Cedar Fair, it was announced that parks owned by Six Flags prior to the merger that are now under the new company would adopt the Fast Lane system starting in January 2026.
-As a result, Six Flags' The Flash Pass system and brand would be retired.
+Following the 2024 merger between Six Flags and Cedar Fair, it was announced that parks owned by Six Flags prior to the merger that are now under the new company would adopt the Fast Lane system, replacing The Flash Pass virtual queuing system.
+The Flash Pass was retired in January 2026.

+In February 2026, Fast Lane Reserve, Fast Lane Priority, and Fast Lane Ultimate mobile virtual queue systems were introduced at most legacy Six Flags parks and two legacy Cedar Fair parks: Carowinds and Kings Dominion.
+The virtual queue system would be provided by Accesso, who had previously provided service for The Flash Pass before its replacement.

 Process

 Visitors purchase Fast Lane access at the park or online, individually or as a group, with group pricing offering a lower price per group member.

-Access provides a wrist band to guests that allows them to enter the Fast Lane line queue at attractions that support it.
+Fast Lane and Fast Lane Plus is a wristband-based queuing system.
+The wristband is provided to guests and allows them to enter the Fast Lane line queue at attractions that support it.
 The amount of Fast Lane wrist bands sold per day is restricted to help control wait times.

+Fast Lane Reserve and Fast Lane Ultimate both rely on a mobile device for virtual queuing.
+The Reserve-tier digitally reserves a guest's spot in line while the Ultimate-tier digitally reduces a guest's spot in line by 90%.